 For more information, visit the UAS7 Scholarships website.

 The Japan Student Services Organization (JASSO) supports student exchanges ranging from 8 days to 1 year long at a Japanese university, graduate school, junior college, college of technology, or professional training college.
 The scholarship provides a monthly stipend of ¥80,000.
-Applications for the scholarship will be accepted through the Japanese school of choice starting in April.
+Applications for the scholarship will be accepted through the Japanese school of choice.
 For more information, visit the JASSO Scholarships webpage.

 Amgen Scholars offers undergraduate students the opportunity to engage in a hands-on summer research in science or engineering at Kyoto University or The University of Tokyo.
 Eligible undergraduate students must be enrolled in a Bachelor degree program in their second year, third year, or non-graduating fourth-year (returning in the fall to continue undergraduate studies).

 The Canadian-Scandinavian Foundation (CSF) sponsors a $500-$2,000 bursary for study or research in Denmark, Iceland, Faroe Islands, Finland, Norway, or Sweden.
 The value is $500 for short term study or $1000-2000 for long term study (one semester or more).
-The application deadline for students beginning their studies in September 2016 will be May 31, 2016.
 For more information, visit the CSF Bursary website.

 ThinkSwiss sponsors a scholarship for American and Canadian students to conduct summer research for 2-3 months in any field at a public university or research institute in Switzerland.
-Value: CHF 1,050/month (up to maximum CHF 3,150).
-The application deadline is January 31, 2016.
+Value: CHF 1,600/month (up to maximum CHF 4,800).
 For more information, visit the ThinkSwiss Brainstorm Blog.

 The British Universities Transatlantic Exchange Association (BUTEX) offers several £500 scholarships to undergraduate students doing a study abroad or exchange placement at an affiliated BUTEX institution in the UK for one semester or one academic year.

 The Scottish Government and Scottish Higher Education Institutions offers scholarships for one year full-time study in Bachelor, Master's, or PhD level in priority sectors of creative industries, life sciences, technology, financial services and renewable/clean energy.
-There are up to 200 awards available, each worth £2,000.
-The 2015 application period is now closed.
+There are up to 200 awards available, each worth £8,000.
 For more information, visit the Saltire Scholarships website.